 Despite the hype surrounding Fournette among fans, Buccaneers coach Bruce Arians met with the media after practice Thursday and said that the depth chart hadn’t changed.
 Ronald Jones II will be the starter during week 1 of the season when Tampa Bay travels to New Orleans to take on their NFC South rival- the Saints.

-“When you can get a player of that caliber—I got great reviews from people that know [Fournette] and who have coached him—he’ll fit right in, and we’ll see what role happens and how fast it can happen,” Arians said Thursday via Sports Illustrated.
+"“When you can get a player of that caliber—I got great reviews from people that know [Fournette] and who have coached him—he’ll fit right in, and we’ll see what role happens and how fast it can happen,” Arians said Thursday via Sports Illustrated.
 “But RoJo’s our guy.
 [LeSean McCoy] is ready for his role, so it’s just gonna be building roles as we go along and having enough quality players to finish this thing.”“It’s his job.
 Nothing’s changed for him,” referring to Jones."

 Despite the ‘coach speak’ from Bruce Arians, it won’t be long before the Buccaneers make a change